mrlaresi/discord-bot/README.md

 # discord-bot
-Tiny bot for Discord that can play audio from videos from Youtube.
+Tiny bot for Discord that is built with Javascript.
+It can at the moment only play audio from videos from Youtube.